ellipticview/milestone-trend-chart/docs/index.md

 ### When saving my spreadsheet I get this message: "Be careful!
 Parts of your document may include personal information that can't be removed by the Document Inspector."
 This is an Excel issue described [here](https://answers.microsoft.com/en-us/office/forum/office_2013_release-excel/be-careful-parts-of-your-document-may-include/fae98705-d078-4fc5-843a-908dda5be559).

+### Why doesn't the macro invoke the browser (saving the manual Paste action)
+Excel has a limitation in the length of the URL when invoking a web page.
+Because we are packing the whole schedule in the URL, the length exceeds this limit.